schoeberl/wildcat/README.md

 Cyclon IV has 4-bit LUTs and the timing info is for the Slow 1200mV 85C Model.

-Artix 7 has 6-bit LUTs and the timing info
+Artix 7 has 6-bit LUTs.

 Skywater130 timing info is for max_tt_025C_1v80.